garagehive/garagehive.github.io/docs/garagehive-shipped-items-purchase-return-order.md

    ![](media/garagehive-purchase-return-order-ship-and-invoice2.png)

 4. When the purchase return order is created, the items must be returned to the supplier for a credit memo to be processed.
-Select **Posting** from the actions bar and then select **Post** from the submenus.
+Select **Posting** from the menu bar and then select **Post** from the submenus.

    ![](media/garagehive-purchase-return-order-ship-and-invoice3.png)